 The Ghost 11 is also among the best neutral running shoes.
-It has the right amount of cushion for longer runs and races but, again, light and responsive enough that allow you to pick up the pace for whether you’re chasing after a PR or the next group of runners ahead of you.
+It has the right amount of cushion for longer runs and races but, again, is light and responsive enough to allow you to pick up the pace whether you’re chasing after a PR or the next group of runners ahead of you.

 - Comfortable fit right from the box

 The Ghost 11 is one of many quality running shoes produced by Brooks.
 It offers something for every level of runner and can stand up to high mileage and fast paces.

 Running isn’t for the faint-hearted.
 It takes plenty of determination to stick with a running program, and, moreover, running places a lot of stress on the body.
 Aches and pains are sometimes part of the game, including knee pain that can send you to the sidelines for several days or force you to quit in the middle of a run.

 That’s why it’s important to choose shoes that protect the body, particularly your feet, ankles, legs, and knees.
 ASICS’ Gel-Kayano 24 provides just that: protection against the more serious rigors of running.
 We think they’re the best running shoes for bad knees.